alphagov/govuk-design-system/src/patterns/confirmation-pages/index.md

 - tracking an application
 - starting a new application
 - what to do or who to contact if they have a problem with their application

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> You must also make sure not to prevent users from copying, saving or retrieving information found on the confirmation page.
+For example, users should be able to select and copy the text of a booking number.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

 ## Research on this pattern